...

 Introduce a release compound during the ejection process to aid in the smooth removal of the injection molded parts.
 Without a release compound, the part can become stuck in the mold.
 This will require excessive force to remove the part, which can destroy the part and/or the mold.

-3D printing a mold for injection molding is only achievable by understanding the process and the needed configuration.
-Below is a summary of the process and the common configuration.
+Below is a summary of the process of 3D printing molds and the common configuration.

 3d printed injection mold